Travelers interested in luxury lodgings can check in for the

 lower costs than outright ownership.

-The company expects to double its properties in New York City by
+The company has doubled its properties in New York City.
+While

-approximately 70% of its new hotels will be located outside North
+from the US, approximately 70% of its new hotels will be located

 As part of its international strategy, Hyatt is focusing on